roxana2358/WASAPhoto/README.md

 A user can log in just by specifying the username.

 ## How to run  (in development mode)

 For backend run the following: go run ./cmd/webapi/

-For frontend run in new terminal:
+For frontend run in new terminal: ./open-npm.sh and then inside the container npm run dev
-./open-npm.sh
-# inside the container
-npm run dev

 ## How to run (with containers)

-# first step : build the images
+build the images:
 docker build -t wasa-photos-backend:latest -f Dockerfile.backend .
 docker build -t wasa-photos-frontend:latest -f Dockerfile.frontend .

-# second step: run the container images
+run the container images:
 docker run -it --rm -p 3000:3000 wasa-photos-backend:latest docker run -it --rm -p 8081:80 wasa-photos-frontend:latest